Broad-based support powers Sanders to big win in Nevada Democratic vote

 “Looks like Crazy Bernie is doing well in the Great State of Nevada.
 Biden & the rest look weak, & no way Mini Mike,” Trump wrote, the last a reference to Bloomberg.

 Nevada caucus officials and voters at multiple sites on Saturday reported voting rules confusion, calculation glitches and delays in reporting tallies - despite efforts to avoid the issues that plagued Iowa’s caucuses earlier this month.
-[L2N2AM07S]

 After a technical meltdown delayed results in Iowa, state officials promised a revised reporting system using a telephone hotline and photos of caucus reporting sheets would ensure a smoother process.
 Nevertheless, precinct chairs at some caucuses experienced long waits on the phone lines.